Post job

 A research fellow is an academic researcher who conducts research and analysis of comprehensive literature, data, and results and provides literature reviews.
 He/She supervises research assistants and recruits study participants to interview them for a particular study.
 To become a research fellow, a candidate should have a doctorate in a relevant discipline and publish peer-reviewed papers.
 Also, a research fellow can be an independent investigator or be supervised by a principal investigator.

 These skill sets are where the common ground ends though.
-An associate scientist responsibility is more likely to require skills like "gmp," "lab equipment," "glp," and "analytical methods."
-Whereas a research fellow requires skills like "research projects," "immunology," "cell biology," and "python."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of an associate scientist are more likely to require skills like "gmp," "lab equipment," "glp," and "analytical methods."
+On the other hand, a job as a research fellow requires skills like "research projects," "immunology," "cell biology," and "python."
+As you can see, what employees do in each career varies considerably.

 A chemical technician is responsible for supporting chemists and laboratory technicians in performing laboratory investigations and examining chemical components and structures.
 Chemical technicians ensure the stability of laboratory tools and equipment, performing proper sterilization and segregation of disposable materials, and maintaining the adequacy of inventory.
 They also record the research progress, including scientific methods, and write observation reports for reference.
 A chemical technician manages the cleanliness and orderliness of the facility to avoid potential hazards and complications during chemical operations.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that associate scientist responsibilities requires skills like "chemistry," "patients," "cell culture," and "data analysis."
-But a chemical technician might use skills, such as, "safety procedures," "hazardous materials," "osha," and "math."
+For example, resumes show us that associate scientist responsibilities requires skills like "chemistry," "patients," "cell culture," and "data analysis."
+But a chemical technician might use other skills in their typical duties, such as, "safety procedures," "hazardous materials," "osha," and "math."

 A research and development assistant is responsible for supporting the research team in collecting studies and information to support research claims and evaluate data materials.
 Research and development assistants interview participants, conduct data and statistical analysis, and interpret survey results.
 They ensure to document all findings and research progress and report any concerns to the research supervisor for immediate resolution.
 A research and development assistant must have excellent communication and organizational skills, especially in participating in brainstorming sessions and finalize research subjects as required.

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from associate scientist resumes include skills like "chemistry," "patients," "cell culture," and "flow cytometry," whereas a research and development assistant might be skilled in "data entry," "laboratory equipment," "assist r," and "java. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from associate scientist resumes include skills like "chemistry," "patients," "cell culture," and "flow cytometry," whereas a research and development assistant is more likely to list skills in "data entry," "laboratory equipment," "assist r," and "java. "

-Research and development assistants are known to earn similar educational levels when compared to associate scientists.
-Additionally, they're 2.6% less likely to graduate with a Master's Degree, and 3.5% less likely to earn a Doctoral Degree.
+Research and development assistants earn the highest salary when working in the health care industry, where they receive an average salary of $71,587.
+Comparatively, associate scientists have the highest earning potential in the manufacturing industry, with an average salary of $80,987.research and development assistants typically earn similar educational levels compared to associate scientists.
+Specifically, they're 2.6% less likely to graduate with a Master's Degree, and 3.5% less likely to earn a Doctoral Degree.

 Quality assurance representatives are professionals who are responsible for ensuring the quality of units produced or manufactured is following the standards set by the industry.
 These representatives supervise the entire production process to identify erroneous methods or tools being used by workers and observing produced for visible defects.
 They are required to perform various tests to check for the durability of the product and other desirable characteristics.
 Quality assurance representatives must also collaborate with the manufacturing engineer to implement quality control programs and preparing training manuals and quality guidelines.